UCL-VR/ubiq/Documentation/docs/eventlogging.md

 If a process that was not the Active Collector fails, then that process will simply not emit events.
 If that process was previously an Active Collector, it is still possible to lose events if the Collector was acting as a relay when the process failed.

+For collecting data such as experimental logs, it is recommended to only ever have one collector on a process that can be monitored.
+For example, the `logcollectorservice`.

 # Verification

 The `LogCollector` method `GetBufferedEventCount` returns the number of Events currently buffered.
 As `LogCollector` is multi-threaded, this count may change even while it is being returned.
 However, if it is known, for example, that an application will not generate any new Events of a particular type, it can be used to check whether all of those events have finished writing.